Sciatic injury overview

-These symptoms can be managed through a series of conservative treatment or spine surgery, depending on the severity of the sciatica damage.
+These symptoms can be managed through a series of conservative treatments or spine surgery, depending on the severity of the sciatica damage.
 The first step to determining the type of treatment that will be most effective for your condition is to diagnose the cause of your sciatic nerve compression.
-To do this, you must schedule an appointment with your physician and undergo a series of physical and imaging exams to identify the root cause of your condition.
+To do this, you must schedule an appointment with your doctor and undergo a series of physical and imaging exams to identify the root cause of your condition.
+Read on to learn more about the causes and treatment options for a sciatic injury.

 For many patients, the pain of sciatic nerve compression can be treated through nonsurgical methods designed to remove pressure from the sciatic nerve.
 These treatments include: